 In addition, I’m working on an update to the 2006 project, “From Novice to Expert: The Five Stages of Doula Development”, which will include an examination of the five stages of how doula communities grow and change over time.

-As a research associate, I am supported by the University of Wisconsin-Madison Center for Child and Family Well Being, an initiative of the School of Human Ecology.
+As a Research Fellow, I am supported by the University of Wisconsin-Madison Center for Community and Non Profit Studies, an initiative of the School of Human Ecology.
 Because of their sponsorship I am up to date on research findings and enriching my continuing education offerings for perinatal professionals.
 The fellowship also offers academic support for data analysis, model creation, and project planning.
 The leaders believe strongly in supporting my doula research and encouraging dissemination of academic knowledge throughout the greater community.
 Through the Center, I've become involved in several local initiatives to address racial disparities in perinatal care and increase access to sexual health information.

 What Motivates People To Take Doula Trainings?, Journal of Perinatal Education, 2016